ilyakava/sup/README.md

 This is a web app for facilitating S'Ups (quick meetings) between the employees of a company.

 A Standup is a regular meeting between the members of a specialized team to discuss their team's goals, and priorities for achieving those goals.
-A S'Up is instead an informal and interdisciplinary standup, where members discuss what's up with their own work, or just in general.
+A S'Up (short for standup) is instead an informal and interdisciplinary standup, where members discuss what's up with their own work, or just in general.

+## Why use the `sup` app to have S'ups?

-Like S'Up is short for standup.
-Hopefully, S'Up will help people form connections with their colleagues that they normally aren't nearby or working with, creating a lattice of connections throughout a whole un-fragmented company.
+S'Ups help form connections between colleagues that normally aren't nearby or working with each other, creating a lattice of connections throughout a whole un-fragmented company.

+The interdisciplinary nature of the meetings often leads to creative conversations sparking ideas for new directions in research and product development.
+Remote workers especially appreciate S'up since it gives them a chance to have informal interactions with otherwise inaccessible members of the company, strengthening the sense of community.

+This app passively generates fresh [triads](http://www.culturesync.net/toolbox/intro-to-triads/) of company members to S'up every week.
+It does all the scheduling to make sure every member has a meeting with a coworker they are unlikely to have had a chance to chat casually with lately, and communicates this to everyone involved via email.

 ### Before S'Up

-*Here is a graph of a sample company's employees connected together via their **work team co-memberships**.
-The graph has **clear hubs**, and the number of bonds per employee (node) is unequal throughout.*
+Here is a graph of a sample company's employees connected together via their **work team co-memberships**.
+The graph has **clear hubs**, and the number of bonds per employee (node) is unequal throughout.

 ![sample image of a company graph](http://f.cl.ly/items/3e3B2f350a2b2s3O1z1T/sample_graph.png) [hi res here](http://f.cl.ly/items/0Z0g3K3l3t3h3Q1F1f1w/sample_graph.png)

 ### After S'Up

-*Here is a graph of a sample company's employees connected together via their **S'Up co-memberships** after 6 weeks.
+Here is a graph of a sample company's employees connected together via their **S'Up co-memberships** after 6 weeks.
 The graph is **distributed** and clustering is starting to disappear.
-You can see employees who signed up for S'Up later (bottom right corner) have yet to be completely subsumed by the plane of spaghetti.*
+You can see employees who signed up for S'Up later (bottom right corner) have yet to be completely subsumed by the plane of spaghetti.

 ![sample image of a company after 6 weeks of S'Up](http://f.cl.ly/items/0u3e45142d0S3J0U143B/after.png) [hi res here](http://f.cl.ly/items/2t0F1U441j3B1v0J342M/after.png)

 ## App Experience Overview

-S'up contains a homepage which new users can sign up, edit their name/email and group membership, and also disable themselves from being included in S'ups temporarily in the case of a busy week.
+S'up contains a homepage where new users can sign up, edit their name/email and group memberships, and also disable themselves from being included in S'ups in the case of a busy week.

 ![Sup on the web gif](http://f.cl.ly/items/1f0e0K2y1W3X0f0o1q0l/sup_web2.gif)